Covert LC32 LoRa Camera Only Review

 In Progress

-Covert LoRa LC32 Review
+Covert LC32 Camera Review

 This camera is designed to be added to the Covert LoRa system.
 This camera, along with up to 9 total LC32 cameras, will send photos to the Covert LoRa base station which transmits to your phone.
 This is NOT a cellular camera on its own, it must be used with the base station in order to transmit. - TCP Staff